Fine Art

 Entry Requirements

-• Students who did not achieve the entry requirements will need to show evidence of work at enrolment.
+• Students who did not achieve the entry requirements (or did not study any Art or Design subject) must be prepared to show evidence of creative work at enrolment.
+This could be sketches, paintings, animation, digital illustration, textiles or any other creative projects.

 Employability Skills